TACC-Cloud/cc-tapis-v2-app/README.rst

     | clone | Project path: ./new_app                      |
     +-------+----------------------------------------------+

-2. List the existing cookiecutter app templates
+We have more than a default template.
+Here is a way to list the existing templates that you can begin using.

+To check our library of existing templates, run the following command:

 .. code-block:: shell